Northern Lights in Iceland - When & Where To See the Aurora

 Camping in Iceland to See the Northern Lights

-The best places in Iceland to see the northern lights without paying extra are at campgrounds.
+The best places in Iceland to see the northern lights without paying extra are campgrounds and glamping experiences.
 However, it’s only recommended to camp in Iceland between April and September because of the cold winter.
-It's possible to go in the fall and early spring if you're traveling with a rental campervan with heating but avoid the height of winter.
+It's possible to go in the fall and early spring if you're traveling with a rental campervan with heating, but avoid the height of winter.

 Of course, there’s always a slight chance that you still might not see them even if you take every opportunity.
 You might also see them on the plane over to Iceland or on the drive from Keflavik Airport.
 Keep in mind that luck is always a factor when hunting the aurora in Iceland.